• Skip to primary navigation

 Why you will love this recipe:

-• It freezes really well.
+• This plant based pasta freezes really well.

 Key ingredients and substitutions: